 If the county has a differential response system, all referrals that are assigned for in-person response should be forwarded to the differential response coordinator.
-If the response priority decision is within 24 hours, the worker may bypass the criteria and mark "yes" for automatic Path 3 response.
+If the response priority decision is within 24 hours, the worker may bypass the criteria and select "yes" for automatic Path 3 response.
 The criteria that resulted in the 24-hour response time would often also result in a Path 3 decision.
 Alternatively, the worker may review the criteria and base the path decision on the criteria.

-Note: The following guidelines were developed in consultation with several SDM® counties to provide recommendations for a consistent process to document subsequent referrals received for the same incident/allegation, or referrals of new information received prior to the first face-to-face contact.
+Note: The following guidelines were developed in consultation with several SDM counties to provide recommendations for a consistent process to document subsequent referrals received for the same incident/allegation, or referrals of new information received prior to the first face-to-face contact.
 Some counties may use different CWS/CMS documentation practices to record these types of referrals.
 Whatever the county's method, ensure that these referral types are appropriately identified/coded so that it is clear that additional SDM assessments are not required.

-- 1. Secondary referrals.
-If, after gathering all information from the reporter, it is apparent that all of the allegations made by the reporter are identical to allegations made in an existing open referral, the worker should create a second referral in CWS/CMS and mark it accordingly.
+- 1. Duplicate or secondary referrals.
+If, after gathering all information from the reporter, it is apparent that all of the allegations made by the reporter are identical to allegations made in an existing open referral, the worker should create a second referral in CWS/CMS and select items accordingly.
 This second referral may contain an additional description of the family/events but should not contain a new incident or allegation.
 No new hotline tool is required for a secondary referral.
 (If the second call contains information that would change screening, response priority, or path decision, that is an indicator that it is NOT a secondary referral.) - 2.
 Associated referrals.
 If a second or subsequent call is received that does contain new information, but the worker has not yet made a first face-to-face contact with the family, the referrals should be combined in CWS/CMS as an associated referral.
 The hotline worker should complete a new hotline tool to determine whether the response should change.
 However, the investigating worker will complete only one safety and risk assessment that will be linked to all associated referrals.
 If the second call is received AFTER an initial safety assessment was completed but BEFORE a risk assessment was completed, the worker should associate the referrals in CWS/CMS.
-In webSDM, complete the risk assessment in the first referral.
-With rare exceptions, a second safety assessment should be added to the first referral based on changing circumstances. - 3.
-Changing decisions.
+In WebSDM, complete the risk assessment in the first referral.
+With rare exceptions, a second safety assessment should be added to the first referral based on changing circumstances.

+3. Changing decisions.
 Prior to worker contact with the family, it is possible that additional information will lead to different answers to the various components of the hotline tool.
 Retain the original completed tool to show what decision was made and the basis for that decision.
-In webSDM, open the FIELD UPDATE option and indicate the NEW decision.
+If a field supervisor determines-based on new or additional information received prior to the initial in-person response but after the screening, response priority, or path decision has been made-that a screening, response priority, or path decision will be changed, the field supervisor should document the change in the response decision section of the automated case management system.
 Provide a brief explanation of the basis for the change.
-THE

-CHANGE MUST BE CONSISTENT WITH DECISION CRITERIA, OR AN APPROPRIATE OVERRIDE REASON SHOULD BE STATED.
+THE CHANGE MUST BE CONSISTENT WITH DECISION CRITERIA, OR AN APPROPRIATE OVERRIDE REASON SHOULD BE STATED.